-If you have spent a few years as a permanent resident of the United States, you can file for U.S. citizenship through the USCIS fairly easily (barring any complications like a criminal conviction).
-The cost is relatively low and the benefits are great, as you can see below.
+If you have spent a few years as a permanent resident of the United States, then it's likely you can file for U.S. citizenship soon, and fairly easily (barring any complications like a criminal conviction).
+The cost is relatively low and the benefits are great, as you will see below.

-1. No Need To Renew Your Green Card.
-As a United States citizen you will not need to renew the card proving your status as a lawful permanent resident every ten years.
+1. No need to renew your green card.
+As a United States citizen, you will not need to renew the card proving your status as a lawful permanent resident every ten years.
 What's more, you will no longer be required to carry your green card or proof of status with you on an everyday basis (although you will need a federal U.S. ID or passport when traveling).

 2. Reduced risk of removal (deportation).
 Green card holders can be removed for committing certain crimes or doing other acts that match the grounds of deportability found in U.S. immigration law.
 A U.S. citizen cannot be deported.
 However, be aware that U.S. citizenship may be taken away from you if USCIS finds that you lied to obtain either lawful permanent residence or your U.S. citizenship.

-3. Easier Travel and Re-Entry into the U.S. You will no longer have to deal with the longer lines reserved for green card holders awaiting entry at U.S. airports, borders, or other entry points.
+3. Easier travel and reentry into the United States.
+You will no longer have to deal with the lines of green card holders awaiting entry at U.S. airports, borders, or other entry points.
 U.S. citizens enter separate lines, and the scrutiny is much less.
-In addition, as a U.S. citizen you can have easier entry into other countries.
+In addition, as a U.S. citizen you often enjoy easy entry into other countries around the world.
 In many instances, you can visit foreign countries without a visa.

-5. Ability to Petition More Family Members.
-United States citizens can petition more types of family members into the United States than green card holders.
+5. Ability to petition for more family members to immigration.
+U.S. citizens can petition more types of family members into the United States than green card holders.
 Only U.S. citizens may petition parents, siblings, and married children.
-In addition, in the cases where both U.S. citizens and green card holders may do a petition (such as for spouses), the wait time is generally significantly shorter for U.S. citizens' relations.
-(If you wish to petition a family member, please consult with a competent immigration attorney before taking any action.)
+In addition, in the cases where both U.S. citizens and green card holders can do a petition (such as for spouses), the wait time tends to significantly shorter for U.S. citizens' relations (with exceptions; consult an attorney for details).

-6. Ability of Your Green-Card-Holding Children to Become U.S. Citizens.
+6. Ability to pass U.S. citizenship to children who have green cards.
 When you become a U.S. citizen, your unmarried children under 18 will automatically become U.S. citizens, too.
-However, they must meet the following criteria: They must be lawful permanent residents; they must be residing in the United States; and they must be in the legal and physical custody of the naturalizing parent.
+However, they must be lawful permanent residents; must be residing in the United States; and must be in the legal and physical custody of the naturalizing parent.

-7. Ability to Vote and to Run for Public Office.
+7. Ability to vote and run for public office.
 Only United States citizens may vote.
-Naturalized U.S. citizens can run for most elected public offices.
+Naturalized U.S. citizens can run for most (but not all) elected public offices.

-8. Ability to Obtain Federal Jobs, Grants, and Other Government Benefits.
-Certain jobs require U.S. citizenship.
-These include many local, state, and federal government jobs.
+8. Ability to obtain government jobs, grants, other benefits.
+Certain government jobs require U.S. citizenship.
+These include many local, state, and federal government positions.
 Many federal grants and scholarships are available only to U.S. citizens.

-9. Tax and Estate Reasons.
-United States citizens and permanent residents are not always treated the same for tax and estate purposes.
-You should speak to a Certified Public Accountant about these issues.
+9. Tax and estate planning benefits.
+United States citizens and permanent residents are not always treated in the same way for tax and estate purposes.
+Speak to a Certified Public Accountant about these issues.

 If you meet the legal requirements, and don't have any complications, becoming a U.S. citizen is a fairly straightforward process.
-You start by filing the N-400 application and paying the fee ($640 as of 2017).
+You start by filing the N-400 application and paying the application fee (or requesting a fee waiver).

-The final step is the Oath Ceremony where you will receive your certificate of naturalization and be able to enjoy the benefits described above.
+The final step is the oath ceremony where you will receive your certificate of naturalization and be able to enjoy the benefits described above.